ucsc-ospo/ucsc-ospo.github.io/content/post/osre/index.md

 - Yes.
 All work under this program must be open sourced upon completion.

-- *Note: All software created as part of a CROSS project must be released as free and open source under a license that is both approved by the Open Source Initiative (OSI) and recognized as free by the Free Software Foundation (FSF).*
+- *Note: All software created as part of an OSRE project must be released as free and open source under a license that is both approved by the Open Source Initiative (OSI) and recognized as free by the Free Software Foundation (FSF).*